MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

     * *\<admin-username>*: Username for the administrator account.
 It can't be "azure_superuser", "admin", "administrator", "root", "guest", or "public".
 Use "demoadmin" for this tutorial.

-    * *\<admin-password>* Password of the administrator user.
+    * *\<admin-password>*: Password of the administrator user.
 It must contain 8 to 128 characters from three of the following categories: English uppercase letters, English lowercase letters, numbers, and non-alphanumeric characters.

         > [!IMPORTANT]
         > When creating usernames or passwords **do not** use the "$" character.
 Later you create environment variables with these values where the "$" character has special meaning within the Linux container used to run Python apps.

-    * *\<active-directory-auth>* Specifies whether Microsoft Entra ID authentication is enabled on the PostreSQL server.
+    * *--active-directory-auth*: Specifies whether Microsoft Entra ID authentication is enabled on the PostreSQL server.
 Set to `Enabled`.

-    * `<sku-name>`: The name of the pricing tier and compute configuration, for example "Standard_D2s_v3".
+    * *--sku-name*: The name of the pricing tier and compute configuration, for example "Standard_B1ms".
 For more information, see [Azure Database for PostgreSQL pricing][24].
 To list available SKUs, use `az postgres flexible-server list-skus --location <location>`.

-    * `<public-access>`: Use "0.0.0.0", which allows public access to the server from any Azure service, such as Container Apps.
+    * *--public-access*: Use "0.0.0.0", which allows public access to the server from any Azure service, such as Container Apps.

     > [!NOTE]
     > If you plan on working the PostgreSQL server from your local workstation with tools, you'll need to add a firewall rule for your workstation's IP address with the [az postgres flexible-server firewall-rule create][28] command.